Rwandan woman cricketer sets new Guinness world record

-Rwanda female cricket player Cathia Uwamahoro has set a new female Guinness world record for the longest hours (26 hours) batting in the net by a …
+KIGALI, (Xinhua) — Rwanda female cricket player Cathia Uwamahoro has set a new female Guinness world record for the longest hours (26 hours) …

-United Nations has its faults but plays a vital role in helping to avoid genocide

 Rwandan woman cricketer sets new Guinness world record